aws-actions/codeguru-security/README.md

 * **Add checkout to your workflow:**

-For CodeGuru Security to run, check out your repository using [actions/checkout@v2](https://github.com/actions/checkout). **You will need to set fetch-depth: 0 to fetch all history for all branches and tags.** For example:
+For CodeGuru Security to run, check out your repository using [actions/checkout@v3](https://github.com/actions/checkout). **You will need to set fetch-depth: 0 to fetch all history for all branches and tags.** For example:

 ```
 - name: Checkout repository
-  uses: actions/checkout@v2
+  uses: actions/checkout@v3
   with:
     fetch-depth: 0 # This is a required field for CodeGuru
 ```

 * **Provide your AWS Credentials:**

 We recommend following the instructions and using [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) to configure your credentials for a job.
-The IAM user or IAM role requires [AmazonCodeGuruSecurityFullAccess](<url place holder>) policy.
+The IAM user or IAM role requires [AmazonCodeGuruSecurityScanAccess](<url place holder>) policy.
 The CodeGuru Security action supports credentials from GitHub hosted runners and self-hosted runners.

 **Step 2: Add Amazon CodeGuru Security Action**

+Input Parameters:

+* source_path: **Required**.
 The source_path is assumed to be the root of the repository (e.g. ".").

-Input Parameters:

 * aws_region: **Required**.
 AWS region where you want to run workflow.

+* fail_on_severity: Fails the action run if any finding is higher than or equal to severity is provided.
+Default the script does not break the action run. [example: Info, Low, Medium, High, Critical]'

 ```
 - name: CodeGuru Security
-  uses: aws-actions/codeguru-security@v1.0 # to do replace this after action release
+  uses: aws-actions/codeguru-security@v1
   with:
     source_path: .
-    aws_region: us-east-1
+    aws_region: eu-north-1
+    fail_on_severity: Critical # Critical findings will fail the build
-- name: print findings.
+- name: Print findings
   run: |
     ls -l
     cat codeguru-security-results.sarif.json